jwaffensmith/codebar/README.md

 The `print_details` method currently does a number of different things, like printing out workshop details, the list of Students and the list of Instructors.

-Create separate methods to print the workshop details (date and subject), a method to print out the students and one to print out the coaches.
+Create separate methods to print the workshop details (date and subject), a method to print out the students and one to print out the instructors.
 Call these from `print_details` instead of having all the code there.

 > Hint: look into defining private class methods.